rprandi/mars-exploring-go-hexagonal/README.md

 ### The problem

-A set of probes translate was sent by NASA to Mars and will land on a plateau.
+A set of probes was sent by NASA to Mars and will land on a plateau.

-The plateau is rectangular and must be explored by the probe with the built-in cameras.
+The plateau is rectangular grid and must be explored by the probe with the built-in cameras.

 The position and direction of the probe are represented by a set of coordinates (x,y) and a letter representing the direction:
 - N is north